 How Restraining Orders And Orders of Protection Work

-Divorce and child custody disputes in Tennessee and Kentucky are complicated, even under the best of circumstances.
+Divorce and child custody disputes in Tennessee are complicated, even under the best of circumstances.
 In particularly contentious cases, protecting yourself, your children and your legal rights can be a day-to-day battle requiring the presiding court to intervene by issuing restraining orders, orders of protection and other forms of injunctive relief.

 With more than 75 years of combined experience handling complex and contentious divorces, our attorneys at the Kennedy Law Firm, PLLC know how to protect our clients throughout the domestic dispute process.
 If you are concerned about your former spouse or partner’s conduct, our Clarksville lawyers can go to court to get the relief you need to restore your peace of mind.